 The Circuit's hip belt comes with two webbing straps so you can customize the pack's fit based on your body's shape.
 Along with the hip belt, the back panel and shoulder straps are covered in padded spacer mesh which is a cushiony material that's firm enough to avoid tear but soft enough to prevent sore shoulders and back.

 With about 68 liters (or 4,200 cu in) in total capacity, the ULA Circuit backpack has an excellent lightweight suspension with three components to aid in carrying your gear.
 Its aluminum center, open fiberglass loop, and thin plastic frame sheet allows you to carry up to 35 pounds and are still gentle enough for a comfortable grasp around the body.

-The Circuit itself only weighs around two pounds which is a decent weight for such a robust and heavily equipped pack.
+The Circuit itself only weighs around two pounds making it perfect for the ultralight hiker taking on the Appalachian Trail.
 Even if you're not a heavy pack loader, you can still enjoy the features of the Circuit for those casual countryside walks or morning trips to the farmer's market.

 There are lots of attachment points on the shoulder straps to hang your gear from, along with front load lifter adjustments that slide down in front of the shoulder pad to adjust the angle of your load lifters (a feature usually found on more high-end packs).
 The hip belt comes in varied sizes and is also adjustable to snugly fit your waist to avoid uncomfortable shifting and slipping.